 As we were planning on moving back to Sydney last year, I made a list of bakeries that I wanted to visit once we returned.
-One of them was Bourke Street Bakery in Surry Hills.
+One of them was Bourke Street Bakery in Surry Hills (check out their gorgeous cookbook!).
 I haven't made it there yet, but have heard only the best things about the bakery.

 Coincidentally, one of the delicious. magazines I borrowed from the library recently had a handful of recipes straight from Bourke Street Bakery.
 I copied them all down before returning the magazine, but wasn't sure which I'd try first.
 After seeing a post on FoodGawker from Eat Well Eat Green, I knew my first recipe to try from Bourke Street Bakery would be the carrot cake.

 The cake required some extra steps and more time than an average carrot cake would.
 In fact, I'm not sure, but it might be similar to making a sponge cake?
 Correct me if I'm wrong when you read the recipe.
 The reason I think so is that you whisk egg whites separately and later fold them into the batter.
 The top and outer sides of the cake develop a beautiful crisp layer, which is probably a result of the meringue.
 I've never made a sponge cake before, and I'm not sure, but I don't think I've ever eaten one either!

 This cake really rises, so you will either a cake tin with high sides, or line the tin with the parchment paper extending about an inch or two above the top of the cake tin.
 This was a cake I decided that I really needed to watch to make sure it wouldn't burn, as my oven seems to run hotter, so after 30 minutes I turned my oven down from 180C to 160C.
 The original recipe says to bake at 200C and turn down to 180C after 30 minutes if necessary, but I have a fan-forced oven so I need to bake at 20 degrees under what the recipe suggests.